SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-16.png)

 The application's size is most likely not what you expected it to be.
-This is due to a piece of our code explicitly stating what that size needs to be.
-Let's resolve the issue:
+It is due to a piece of our code explicitly stating what that size needs to be.
+Let us resolve the issue:
 Go to the **`Main`** class and find the piece of code

 ![](assets/chapter-1-images/07.Numbers-sum-17.png)

-Delete the code responsible for window size, so our program can use the sizing we chose in SceneBuilder
+Delete the code responsible for window size, so our program can use the sizing we chose in SceneBuilder.

 ![](assets/chapter-1-images/07.Numbers-sum-18.png)

-Now the code looks like this
+Now the code looks like this:

 ![](assets/chapter-1-images/07.Numbers-sum-19.png)

-We start the program once more using **[Shift+F10]** and check whether the sizing is correct
+We start the program once more using **[Shift+F10]** and check whether the sizing is correct.

 ![](assets/chapter-1-images/07.Numbers-sum-20.png)

-The final step in our design is to go back to our code and change the application's **title**, located on this line
+The final step in our design is to go back to our code and change the application's **title**, located on this line:

 ![](assets/chapter-1-images/07.Numbers-sum-21.png)